 But once you've been in a YF prone country, you'll need to be vaccinated before being allowed to enter another YF prone country (if you are not, they'll keep you in quarantine for 6 days before letting you in!)

 It's recommended you be vaccinated against YF for The Gambia anyway, because of the risk of transmission.

 Avoid a while lot of hassle and get the jab.
-You must have it at least 10 days before arriving in a YF prone destination, but it lasts for 10 years. about 7 years ago
+You must have it at least 10 days before arriving in a YF prone destination, but it lasts for 10 years. almost 10 years ago